ganehag/pyMeterBus/README.md

 Current State
 -------------

-This implementation is currently under heavy development.
-It is targeted at a very specific solution.
-Thus only the *variable data structure* is implemented.
-However the missing pieces will be implemented in the future.
+The library works, but it lacks proper documentation.
+Well, it lacks any kind of documentation to be honest.

+The implementation is currently under ~~heavy~~ development.
+Its original intended use case was very specific, as a library to aid in the decoding of M-Bus telegrams sent over HTTP, and might thus not suite everyone.

+Still, it is a generic library, and has been used is several different use cases.

+- Decoding of re-encoded M-Bus frames sent from an Elvaco Wireless M-Bus master over HTTP.
+- Communicating with M-Bus devices over RS-232 serial.
+- Communication with M-Bus devices over RFC 2217.
+- As a debugging tool to decode M-Bus frames.

+Currently only the *variable data structures* are implemented.
+The library can only decode M-Bus frame.
+It does currently **NOT** support encoding and transmission of M-Bus frames, such as *control* frames.

+However, if the need arises, missing pieces can be implemented on a request basis.

 Tools
 -----